garlicbreadcleric/parsing-sandbox/README.md

 - Using 128-bit registers causes a significant (2-4 times) increase in performance on inputs with greater average distance between lookup hits, but on inputs with very dense lookup hits performance is the same as with scalar byte matching (or even slightly worse).
 In other words, vectorization shines on inputs with longer lines that have less square brackets in them.
   - This means that the performance boost from vectorization might be less significant for an actual Markdown parser, as there will be more lookup hits (and more false-positives as well).
     - On the other hand, CommonMark is parsed [in two passes](https://spec.commonmark.org/0.30/#appendix-a-parsing-strategy) with different lookups and the first pass probably won't have a lot of lookup hits so I think vectorization will still give a significant boost there.
+- Even though portable 128-bit version performs worse than direct intrinsic calls on character counting, the speed of parsing is exactly the same between the two.
+I should look into the differences in ASM output for character counting.

 ## Links